willyogo/yayornay/docs/api/supabase.md

 ### Fetching Active Proposals

+The `useProposals` hook uses a **subgraph-first approach**:

+1. **Subgraph Query (Preferred)**:
+   - First attempts to fetch proposals from Builder DAO subgraph via `fetchActiveProposalsFromSubgraph()`
+   - Queries GraphQL for active proposals matching the DAO address
+   - Transforms subgraph proposals to `Proposal` type
+   - Uses subgraph data if available

+2. **Supabase Fallback**:
+   - If subgraph is unavailable or returns no proposals, falls back to Supabase
-The useProposals hook queries Supabase for proposals matching the configured DAO address with active status, ordered by creation date descending.
-It filters by dao_address (lowercased) and status equals 'active', then orders results by created_at descending.
+   - Queries Supabase for proposals matching the configured DAO address with active status
+   - Filters by `dao_address` (lowercased) and `status` equals 'active'
+   - Orders results by `created_at` descending

+3. **Test Mode Fallback**:
+   - If test mode is enabled and no subgraph/Supabase data is available, returns mock proposals

+**Note:** Supabase now serves as a fallback data source rather than the primary source for proposals.
+See [Subgraph API Reference](./subgraph.md) for subgraph integration details.

 ### Inserting Votes